 Historically, the importance of a healthy civic culture as the lifeblood of American constitutional democracy has been well acknowledged.
 Yet efforts to revitalize civic culture have not been as vigorous as those aimed at reforming political institutions.
-To address this imbalance, the Academy convened the Working Group on Defining Civic Culture in spring 2023.
+To address this imbalance, the Academy convened the Working Group on Defining Civic Culture.
 This dedicated group has produced a comprehensive and accessible publication that elucidates the "what, why, and how" of civic culture.
 It is a guide to the norms, values, habits, narratives, and rituals that embody a thriving civic life.
-The Academy is deeply grateful to the members of the working group for their unwavering commitment, intellectual generosity, and the spirit of bipartisanship they brought to bear on this endeavor.
-Their months of thoughtful deliberation have culminated in a consensus that is not only a testament to their collective wisdom but is also a beacon that will guide our efforts to fortify our constitutional democracy for the benefit of all Americans.
-The insights and recommendations contained in the subsequent pages are a call to action for each of us.
-As we move forward, let us do so with the understanding that our collective efforts are vital to the enduring strength and vitality of our democratic institutions.
+Their months of thoughtful deliberation have culminated in a consensus that is not only a testament to their collective wisdom but is also a beacon that will guide our efforts to fortify our constitutional democracy.